 On successful completion of the course students will be able to:

-1. Understand a number of cinematic techniques for conveying religious ideas and practices
+1. Evaluate a number of cinematic techniques for conveying religious ideas and practices;

-3. Demonstrate writing, research and information technology skills appropriate to studies of philosophy and religion
+4. Employ writing, research and information technology skills appropriate to the study of philosophy and religion.